open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Statsig/README.md

 # Statsig Feature Flag .NET Provider

 The Statsig Flag provider allows you to connect to Statsig.
-Please note this is a minimal implementation - only `ResolveBooleanValue` is implemented.
+Please note this is a minimal implementation - only `ResolveBooleanValueAsync` is implemented.

 # .Net SDK usage